-When I teach students and clients about narrative architecture and how it applies to creating engaging digital things like key flows, landing pages, apps, even entire concepts for products or services, I sometimes get this question: are there different shapes for different types of stories?
+When I present keynotes and workshops about using storytelling in business and work contexts, I sometimes get this question: are there different shapes for different types of stories?
 After going on a little journey to find the answer to this question, I have come full circle back to my original answer: not really.
 The architecture of the narrative arc (see Figure 1), as it relates to crafting and experiencing pretty much anything that we engage with, is pretty much structurally universal.

 That said, while the general framework for the arc keeps the same shape, the shape can vary slightly and get more detailed and complex, depending on the context.
 And there are some different ways to diagram the arc.
 For example, if you close the arc and add a few flourishes, it becomes a loop, as in Joseph Campbell's model for "The Hero's Journey" (see Figure 2).
 Flatten out that loop, however, and you still have an arc.
 Same essential structure.